Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.1 The CER within the Government of Canada

 The CER is part of the Government of Canada, and its employees are part of the federal public service.
-As a Board-governed departmental corporation it operates with a level of day-to-day independence from the Minister.
-However, the CER is ultimately accountable to the Minister of Natural Resources and supports the Minister’s accountability to the Prime Minister and to Parliament for the CER’s overall performance.
+The CER is a departmental corporation and considered a “Separate Agency’ under Schedule V of the Financial Administration Act, and is subject to applicable federal legislation, regulation, guidance and directives.
+The CER is ultimately accountable to the Minister of Energy and Natural Resources (NRCan) and supports the Minister’s accountability to the Prime Minister and to Parliament for the CER’s overall performance.
+The Board of Directors, Commissioners and the CEO are all appointed by the Governor in Council on the recommendation of the Minister.
+The CEO is designated as the deputy head, with the rank and powers of a deputy head of a department.

-A distinctive responsibility of the CER is the adjudicative role exercised by the Commission, which is intended to ensure the independence of individual decisions.
+A distinctive responsibility of the CER is the adjudicative role exercised by the Commission, in which it is required to make independent recommendations and decisions in accordance with the CER Act and the requirements of procedural fairness.
 The assurance of this independence is central to the CER’s mandate.

 The CER is part of a ministerial portfolio.
 In practice, most of the CER’s routine dealings with government are conducted through the Deputy Minister and other departmental officials.
 The CER’s role within the broader government framework is guided by the principles set out in Open and Accountable Government: A Guide for Ministers.